ift6758/ift6758.github.io/index.md

 ## Announcements

+- Expectations for homework submissions have been posted to the [assignments](assignments.md) page.
 - Team names: names for the project should be respectful to others and cannot resemble widely known legal entity names.
 - All the members of the team should be registered in the class.
 - If you are not a student at UdeM, send an email to Golnoosh Farnadi as soon as possible.